robolyst/osquant/content/papers/choosing-the-guassian-kernal-bandwidth/index.md

 We compare the accuracy of the mean-to-half and maximum variance algorithms against a grid search which represents the best performance and Ahn's algorithm [^Ahn2010].
 The grid search evaluates \\(\beta\\) at 80 evenly spaced values from \\(10^{-3}\\) to \\(10^{3}\\) and the regularising parameter \\(C\\) at 7 evenly spaced values from \\(10^{-3}\\) to \\(10^{3}\\).
 Ahn's method checks each value for \\(\beta\\) in the same set of evenly spaced values and selects the one that maximises the separation between the data classes.
 We choose \\(C\\) by performing a grid search at 7 evenly spaced values from \\(10^{-3}\\) to \\(10^{3}\\).

-We repeat this analysis on four more datasets, HIGGS [^HIGGS] which classes particle simulations as whether or not they produce a Higgs boson; 746 and Impens [^HIV] which both classes polyproteins as whether or not they can be split by the HIV-1 protease; and Dress Recommendation [^Dress] which classes dresses in an online shop as whether or not customers recommend them to friends.
+We repeat this analysis on four more datasets, Higgs [^HIGGS] which classes particle simulations as whether or not they produce a Higgs boson; 746 and Impens [^HIV] which both classes polyproteins as whether or not they can be split by the HIV-1 protease; and Dress Recommendation [^Dress] which classes dresses in an online shop as whether or not customers recommend them to friends.
 These datasets are discussed in more detail in the [Methods](#methods) section.

 We measure the performance by each method on each dataset by calculating the percentage of correctly predicted outcomes, shown in Figure 4A.
 We find that both the mean-to-half and maximum variance algorithm perform comparably to the grid search.